palantirnet/federated-search-demo/README.md

 You can refresh/reset your local Drupal site at any time.
 SSH into your VM and then:

-1. Download the most current dependencies: `composer install`
+1. Download the most current dependencies for D8: `composer install`
+2. Download the most current dependencies for D7: `cd web/d7` then `composer install`.
+Don't forget to return to the project root to run the phing commands.
-2. Rebuild your local CSS and Drupal settings file: `phing build`
+3. Rebuild your local CSS and Drupal settings file: `phing build`
-3. Reinstall Drupal 8: `phing install`
+4. Reinstall Drupal 8: `phing install`
-4. Reinstall Drupal 7: `phing install-d7`
+5. Reinstall Drupal 7: `phing install-d7`
-5. ...
+6. ...
 OR run all phing targets at once: `phing build install install-d7`

 Additional information on developing for Drupal within this environment is in [docs/general/drupal_development.md](docs/general/drupal_development.md).